Getting Christmas cards sent out every year is a big job. Use this checklist to take the stress out of it and get it done!

 With hundreds of beautiful cards to choose from, this just makes things so much easier!
 In the screenshot above, I selected cards with one photo and a portrait orientation, and then uploaded my own picture.
 Even though there were still 11 pages of choices, it was so much easier to quickly see which ones I loved.
 (Hint: I loved several on this page, but none of them was my final choice.)

-I ended up choosing a design called Simple Message for my 2015 card.
-It fit what I had envisioned for the photo, and it fits my personal style, too.
+I did end up finding the perfect card for my photo It fit what I had envisioned, and it fits my personal style, too.
 I like things simple and understated.
 Didn’t it turn out lovely?

 There are lots of options for personalization.
 You can choose a different card shape (I stuck with plain old straight edges for this year), or you can add something on the back.
 I chose to add another of my favorite photos from the photo shoot with Mele Kalikimaka as another greeting.
 The muumuus and the ukuleles pretty much dictated that!
 But you could add a quick note about your year, a photo collage, or just choose one of Minted’s pretty graphic designs.